 The staff nurses need to be understood in a way they express their dissatisfaction.
 Their clinical nurse managers listening skills help the staff nurses feel calm and comfortable when they are working.
-Kodama and Fokahori (2017) in their study revealed that listening and understanding were identified as an indispensable factor promoting change in their wards.
+In their study revealed that listening and understanding were identified as an indispensable factor promoting change in their wards.
 Listening to their staff nurses is an important factor that would promote a healthy relationship between the nurse managers and their staff, thus it would enhance quality care and long work engagement with staff nurses.